Ramasriakila/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 ### Register Number: 24007403

 ## RESULT:
-### Thus the displacement & velocity analysis for the given four bar chain mechanism is simulated.
+### Thus the displacement & velocity analysis for the given slider crank mechanism is simulated.